ronen567/just-the-docs/docs/linear gradient descent backuo.md

 ### Introduction

 The previous post introduced Linear Prediction model for Regression Supervised Machine Learning.
-It is recommended to read it first, in case you're not familiar with it.
-Along with that, the previous post presented the Analytical Solution for calculating the predictor's coefficents.
-The analytical solution is fairly simple and straight forward, except that it requires an nxn matrix inversion, where n is the dimension of the input data vector, or in other words, the number of input data features.
-Normally, the solution is feasible, unless the number of features is very big, say >1000, but anyway dependes on the computation cost and availability.
+It is recommended to read it first, unless you are familiar with the Linear Regression prediction model.
+Along with model presentation, the previous post presented the Analytical Solution for calculating the predictor's coefficents. it's a fairly simple solution, except it requires an \\(n X n\\) matrix inversion, where n is the dimension of the input data vector.
+In many cases, that's not an issue, unless the number of features large, say >1000.
+Anyway, it's a matter of computational cost and availability.
-Here we will present an alternative solution, the Gradient Descent, which is a simple and common iterative solution.
-Gradient Descent is widely used  for solving for the Logistic Regression predictor's predictor, for which the analytical solution doesn't fit.
-Logistic Regression will be presented in a next post.
+This post presents an alternative solution, the Gradient Descent.
+Gradient Descent is a simple and common iterative solution.
+It is widely used for solving prediction models such as the Logistic Regression predictor, for which the analyitcal solution does not fit.
+BTW, Logistic Regression will be presented in a next post.

 ### Outlines of this post

-We start by defining a ***cost function***, which determines the mean squared error between the real expected system's output, and the prediction model's related value.
-Then, the Cost Function's partial derivatives, with regard to each predictore's coeffcient are calculated.
-With those derivatives, we will be able to find the coefficients, as will be detailed later in this doc.
+So we need to find the predictor's coefficients \\(b, w_j\\), where j=1:n.
+***Question:*** What is the expected criteria for the desired set of coeficients?
+***Answer:*** The set of coefficents should minimize a cost function which expresses the difference between the modeled value and the actual value.
+So that's what this post is about: Determining a cost function, and finding the coefficents which minimize it - using the Gradient Descent algorithm.
 So let's start!

 ### Cost Function

-The Linear Prediction model is listed in Eq.
-1
+To recall the Linear Prediction formula, it is listed here in Eq.
+1. Following that,  Eq.
+2 presents a cost functiom, denoted by ***\\(J(w,b)\\)***.
+The cost is expressed as the mean squared error between the real and modeled values.
+Alternatively, other cost functions could be chosen, e.g. the absolute distance between the real and predicted values, see Eq.
+3. The Mean Square cost expression, expressed in Eq.
+2, is commonly used.
+Dependent on squared distances, error increases more withthe eucleadean distance.
+In addition, the squared error is convex, which is sigificant for fininding function's extreme point (minima or maxima).
+(What is a convex function?
+It's a function that the line between 2 points on the graph are alays about the values of the points between those 2 points - see Figure 3.)

+Figure 1 illustrates graphically the euclidiean distance between the actual value y, and it's corresponding model predicted value \\(d=\hat{y}-y \\) in a 1D domain.

 #### Eq.
 1: Linear Prediction Model

 $$
-y=\hat{y}^{(i)}+\epsilon^{(i)}=b+\sum_{j=1}^{2}w_j{x}^{(i)}_j+\epsilon^{(i)}
+y=\hat{y}+\epsilon=b+\sum_{j=1}^{2}w_j{x}_j+\epsilon
 $$

-The cost function, denoted by **\\(J(w,b)\\)** is chosen to be the sum of squared euclidiean distances, aka squared errors,  between the predicted data points and data real points, as denoted by Eq.
-2.
+Note that the the superscript i, in Eq 2 and throughout all the equations,  denotes the ith example, where the labeled data sequence, AKA training seqence consists of m examples.
+Note that the \\(frac{1}{m} \\) factor is just a normalizing factor, but has no significance.

 #### Eq.
 2: Cost function -Squared Errors